arqtv/QBOX/SetupGuide.md

 EXAMPLE

 Here is an example for LCD-2, a 2.4inch display configured in Landscape mode.
 This LCD requires the st7789vl driver.
 If you wanted your LCD in Portrait mode you would use the st7789vp driver.
+We will build a QBox with a Pi3A+ mounted on a QBox1 Carrier Board using the SD Card we built using steps 1-4 above.

 1. From the command line in your home directory Download the QBox installation zip file from the git repo with